faezrezaee/python_donloader/README.md

 # python_downloader
-  this script for download files : file ,tar , zip , tar.gz
+  this script for download files : (file ,tar , zip , tar.gz)
+  **pay attention : you should installed Download library**